Sadura railway station

 Sadura Railway Station is a railway station on the Northern railway network of India.
 It is the headquarters of Anantnag division of Northern Railway zone.

 History

-The station was built as part of the Jammu–Baramulla line mega project, intending to link the Kashmir Valley with Jammu Tawi and the rest of the Indian rail network.
+The station was built as part of the Jammu–Baramulla line mega project, intending to link the Kashmir Valley with Jammu Tawi and the Indian rail network.

 Location

 The station, in Sadura, is 8 km from the Anantnag.

 Design

 The station features Kashmiri wood architecture, with an intended ambiance of a royal court which is designed to complement the local surroundings to the station.
 Station signage is predominantly in Urdu and English.
-The IRCTC intends to build a hotel in close proximity to the site.
+The IRCTC intends to build a hotel near the site.